 Rather than throwing a heap of content out there with the honorable intention that employees can use it more freely and with choice, it’s time to really help employees take workplace learning into their own hands.
 Smarter curation, convergence and culling of content is now needed.

-Here are our top 10 predictions for workplace learning trends to watch in 2018.
+Here are our top 10 predictions for workplace learning trends to watch as we approach 2020.

 1. Focus on work-life skills (i.e., leadership)